fleschutz/PowerShell/Misc/FAQ.md

 -------------------
 * **it's powerful**: fully control your computer
 * **it's cross-platform**: available for Linux, Mac OS and Windows
-* **it's open-source**: see the Github repository at https://github.com/PowerShell/PowerShell
+* **it's open-source and free**: see the Github repository at https://github.com/PowerShell/PowerShell
 * **it's easy to learn**: see the tutorial at https://www.guru99.com/powershell-tutorial.html
 * **it's fully documented**: see the official docs at https://docs.microsoft.com/en-us/powershell/